 Answer: Any of the following – title tags, URLs, page copy, H1 tags, image name and alt-text.

 If you’re looking to hire an SEO beyond a generalist, you’ll need to ask some more tech-specific questions to better understand their SEO techniques.
 It’s important to understand that the candidate has a deeper understanding of what impacts search engine results, and knows how to apply technical changes using long term strategy.

 Answer: A robots.txt file is a simple text page that is placed on the root level of the server (usually located at www.website.com/robots.txt).
 This file is used to exclude certain pages on your site from getting indexed by search engines.
 You can also use the file to exclude your entire website.

 If a site 302 redirects an old URL to a new one, none of the rankings associated with that page or domain are going to get transferred to the new URL.
 It’s important to always use a 301 redirect in order to ensure that link equity is passed.

 A good example of when it is used is on e-commerce websites when there are 1,000 products in a category, which results in dozens of category pages for the same category.
-All of the “duplicate” category pages would have a canonical tag pointing the first main category page.
-This helps search engines rank your main category page for the intended keyphrase.
+All of the “duplicate” category pages would have a canonical tag pointing to the first main category page.
+This helps search engines rank your main category page for the intended key phrase.